-5.1 This test method is a standard procedure for determining the air flow characteristics of various components of the window system under specified air pressure differences at ambient conditions.
+5.1 This test method is a standard procedure for determining the air leakage characteristics under specified air pressure differences at ambient conditions.

-Note 3-The air pressure differences acting across a building envelope vary greatly.
+Note 2-The air pressure differences acting across a building envelope vary greatly.
 The factors affecting air pressure differences and the implications or the resulting air leakage relative to the environment within buildings are discussed in the literature.
-These factors should be fully considered in specifying the test pressure differences to be used.
+3,4,5 These factors should be fully considered in specifying the test pressure differences to be used.